 If you have consignment shops in your city, then those are worth exploring as well.
 Once Upon a Child is a chain resale store that focuses on kid’s clothing, shoes, and toys.
 Play It Again Sports is great for sporting goods and exercise equipment.

 Start a Side Hustle

 A side hustle is any income-generating activity that you do outside of your regular job.
 Whether that involves taking online surveys, participating in focus groups, selling crafts, or anything else in exchange for some cash, nearly anything can be the start of a side hustle.

 When it comes to online surveys, it’s important to note that these won’t make you a ton of money.
 Additionally, you won’t qualify for every one, so there is no guarantee that you’ll make some extra cash every day.
 But, you can usually handle surveys in short bursts, such as on your break at work.
-If you’re looking for reputable companies, Opinion Outpost, Survey Junkie, and Swagbucks are great places to start.
+If you are looking for reputable survey sites that pay via paypal, Opinion Outpost, Survey Junkie, and Swagbucks are great places to start.

 If you like sharing your opinion but don’t like the typical survey format, there is an alternative.
 You can test websites and apps to let the company know what you think about the design, all through your home computer or smartphone.
 UserTesting pays $10 for every 20-minute project you take on, making it reasonably lucrative based on the time commitment.
 However, like surveys, you won’t always qualify, but it is still worth exploring.

 Another option for professionals who can only spare a few minutes at a time is JustAnswer.
 The website allows those with a certain level of expertise to get paid to give people answers to their questions, all of which would fall within your niche.

 People who live in or near larger cities might be able to find in-person focus group opportunities online.
 Craigslist is a decent place to look for these money-making options.
 There are also websites dedicate to matching participants to groups but, if you live in a smaller town, they might not serve your area.